TEMPORARY CLOSURE DUE TO CORONAVIRUS RESTRICTIONS

 All holiday accommodation in Wales has been legally required to close until further notice.
 This restriction is subject to a review every 21 days (please see below)

-We are currently not taking new bookings until the end of September 2020.
-However we have plenty of summer availability so if you would like to be the first to know when we will be taking bookings again for this summer, please sign up to our email list and follow us on social media.
+We are currently able to take new bookings from 13 July for our holiday cottages and self contained glamping accommodation.
+We’re hoping to hear more about when we can open booking for touring caravans, motorhomes and tents soon.
+However we do have summer availability so if you would like to know when we will be taking bookings again for camping this summer, please sign up to our email list and follow us on social media.

 Important Coronavirus update on opening and Terms for Graig Wen and The Slate Shed B & B